ffalt/mah/README.md

 * 3 difficulty levels and 2 game setup generators

 * Automatic saving and restoring of game state and best times.
-  In your browser only—nothing is stored in the cloud!
+  In your browser only - nothing is stored in the cloud!

 * English, Deutsch, Nederlands, Português, Русский, Español, Euskara, 日本語, Français Want to help translate Mah?
 Please use <https://crowdin.com/project/mahjong>